mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 selection may be done dynamically, as proposed in the IETF's Transport Services wotking group (see https://datatracker.ietf.org/wg/taps/charter).

-Post replaces the traditional SOCK_STREAM abstraction with an Object abstraction, which can be seen as a generalization of the Stream Control Transmission Protocol's {{RFC4960}} SOCK_SEQPACKET service.
-Objects can be small (e.g. messages in message-oriented protocols) or large (e.g. an HTTP response containing header and body).
-It replaces the notions of a socket address and connected socket with an Association with a remote endpoint via set of Paths.
+Post replaces the traditional SOCK_STREAM abstraction with an Message abstraction, which can be seen as a generalization of the Stream Control Transmission Protocol's {{RFC4960}} SOCK_SEQPACKET service.
+Messages can be small (e.g. a typical HTTP request) or large (e.g. an HTTP response containing header and body).
+Messages are sent and received on Streams, which logically group Messages for transmission and reception.
+For compatibility with situations where only strictly stream-oriented transport protocols are available, applications with data streams that cannot be easily split into Messages at the sender, and and for easy porting of the great deal of existing stream-oriented application code to Post, these streams may also be opened as bytestreams, presenting a file-like interface to the network.

+Post replaces the notions of a socket address and connected socket with an Association with a remote endpoint via set of Paths.
 Implementation and wire format for transport protocol(s) implementing the Post API are explicitly out of scope for this work; these abstractions need not map directly to implementation-level concepts, and indeed with various amounts of shimming and glue could be implemented with varying success atop any sufficiently flexible transport protocol.

-For compatibility with situations where only strictly stream-oriented transport protocols are available, applications with data streams that cannot be easily split into Objects at the sender, and and for easy porting of the great deal of existing stream-oriented application code to Post, Post also provides a SOCK_STREAM compatible abstraction, unimaginatively named Stream.

 The key features of Post as compared with the existing sockets API are:

-- Explicit Object orientation, with framing and atomicity guarantees for Object transmission.
+- Explicit Message orientation, with framing and atomicity guarantees for Message transmission.

 - Asynchronous reception, allowing all receiver-side interactions to be event-driven.

-- Explicit support for multipath transport protocols and network architectures.
+- Explicit support for multistreaming and multipath transport protocols and network architectures.

 - Long-lived Associations, whose lifetimes may not be bound to underlying transport connections.
 This allows associations to cache state and